frantisekfarka/ac21007_lab/lab06/README.md

 Bonus task
 ----------

-As an additional taks, you may extend your package in such a way, that it provides a library of sorting algorithms beside the above binary.
-The abouve binary then provides only an interface to such a library and imports modules of this library.
+As an additional task, extend your package in such a way, that it provides a library of sorting algorithms beside the above binary.
+The above binary then serves only as an interface to such a library and imports modules of this library.